trew-boisvert/MusicalJournal/README.md

 - [ ] Create mock data that is also journal of progress (using commemorative photos)
 - [ ] Create to_dict mixin for model?
 - [ ] Use sample data from db instead of mock data  (hook database to server) *NEXT*
+- [ ] Consider how to incorporate advice from code review

 Book